 Betting combat sports is a different experience compared to betting team sports in major leagues (like the NFL, NBA, MLB, and NHL).
 Because boxing is decentralized and all fights are negotiated, there’s no definitive schedule you can plan your wagering around.
 You won’t know who Canelo Alvarez’s next opponent is until an official announcement.
 The UFC operates in a similar way, waiting to announce a fighter’s future match based on the result of their previous one.
 Despite this, it’s easy to plan and be successful when you bet on MMA fights, and combat sports at large.
+There are slight nuances to be taken into consideration between boxing and UFC betting, that’s why knowing how to bet on UFC fights is a vital component before wagering on any of the major upcoming UFC cards.

 When are Betting Lines Released?